hsa-online/ExtremeLibrary/README.md

 ...
 ```

-Good idea is to not forget to destroy double-linked list with all its contents:
+Good idea is to not forget to destroy the doubly linked list with all of its contents:
 ```C
 eldlistDestroy(pDList);
 ```